Promoting Hoof Health in Horses

 Supporting Your Horse’s Hoof Health

-Hoof health is an important aspect of your horse’s quality of life.
+Maintaining hoof health is an important aspect of your horse’s quality of life.
 As your horse interacts with its environment, it relies on healthy hooves to maintain proper leg function and stability.
 Understanding your horse’s hooves can help you promote its overall well-being.